soundofives/worldbuilding/settings/15k/15k/Personalities/PCs/Muck.md

 - You are passed to the Vampire's consort and told to infiltrate the Tower.
    >[!quote] Memory
    >"Now Muck..." your vision opens in a candlelit room, a comfortable and dark parlor.
 Your body is sore.
 Scarred.
 Suddenly, it feels as if you've seen the weight of a hundred years.
 The man in front of you, the Master Thief Rilan, beckoned you.
 His face was pale as always, his fangs playing at the edge of a blood-stained goblet at his mouth.
 A woman in a sleek silk dress lounges across his shoulders, half on him and half on the plush couch.
 A burlap sack stained with blood set on a dark wooden stand next to them.
 It seemed to shift, as if something inside was moving.
 The woman, his consort Testra, eyed it.
 "We have a new task for you.
 A new job...and this one will pay out very, very well.
 The Tower of the Mad Mage has just arrived outside of Sinisa.
 We want you to...well, help us get inside.
 Now, of course, we can't have you knowing all this.
 So this requires a change in management..."
 The woman reaches down and grabs the burlap sack.
 A new hand.
 Your vision fades to black.

+- Fraz tells Muck that he must leave Hollow's Heart and go to the Last and First City to act as his agent--his arm, his tool, for his plans.
+>[!quote] Memory
+>The man--no, the huge white tiger-headed monster in front of you leans down, its head twice the size of yours.
+Its slitted cat eyes unblinking, changing colors.
+First red, then shimmering blue, then green.
+"Muck, it's time for you to go."
+Every word he says pulls at you--no, it demands you: your attention, your obedience, your love.
+To look away from those eyes would be more painful than death.
+"I need you to go back to the Last and First City, back to your home.
+I am sending you to meet my Voice.
+They will tell you everything you need to do.
+You will be my arm, my tool, my obedient and unknowing servant.
+Don't worry, little Muck", he said as he brought a huge paw up, its palm facing backwards, to cradle your head.
+"Everything will follow my designs.
+All you need to do is play your part."
+The monster stood, towering over you, his lavish silk robes sweeping around him, dragging along the floor as he walked away.
+Your vision fades to black.

 --
 New draft: